ThoughtsHub/backend/public/docs/README.md

 3. POST /otp/verify with otp and the above confirmationId
 4. You will get a response with a new confirmationId
 5. POST /signup/create-password with password and above confirmationId
-6. You will get a sessionId, you can discard the confirmationId now
+6. You will get a userToken, you can discard the confirmationId now

 # Routes

 ## Important Information

-sessionId when found, Send it with each subsequent request
+userToken when found, Send it with each subsequent request in headers \
+inside the field 'auth_token'

 ## POST /login